You Know the Deal. They Know the Deal.

 - Disclosing early shows that you have nothing to hide.

-But this is exactly the opposite most - especially new - franchisors take with disclosure; waiting until after they have spent considerable time romancing the prospect hoping they fall in love with the concept - and then dump all the ‘bad news’ on them at the end.
+But this is the opposite most - especially new - franchisors take with disclosure.
+They wait until after they have spent considerable time romancing the prospect hoping they fall in love with the concept - and then dump all the ‘bad news’ on them at the end.

 Sort of like handing your bride a prenuptial when you are walking down the aisle.
 Talk about a momentum killer.